dragonflydb/documentation/docs/command-reference/sorted-sets/zcard.md

 ## Return Values

-The command returns an integer representing the number of members in the sorted set.
+- The command returns an integer representing the number of members in the sorted set.
-If the key does not exist or is not a sorted set, `0` is returned.
+- If the key does not exist, `0` is returned.

 ## Code Examples